Cat laying on bed looking at camera

 How serious is hyperthyroidism in cats?

 Hyperthyroidism in cats may be common, but it’s a serious condition.
-If your cat has hyperthyroidism, seeking treatment as soon as possible will help you minimize their symptoms and provide them with a happier life.
-Left untreated, hyperthyroidism can be fatal to cats, so you should always consult a vet if you notice symptoms of hyperthyroidism.
+If your cat has hyperthyroidism, seeking treatment as soon as possible will help you minimize their sigs and provide them with a happier life.
+Left untreated, hyperthyroidism can be fatal to cats, so you should always consult a vet if you notice signs of hyperthyroidism.

 Final Notes